robquesada/manage-people-app/README.md

 Management People App
 =============

-This application allows you to manage people, and receive email notifications when a person is added or removed from the records.
+This application allows you to manage people (add, edit, remove and delete), and receive email notifications when a person is added or removed from the records.

 ## Project delivery date: Monday, July 13, 2015.